-Kaitlyn Hollander is an emerging multidisciplinary artist based in Oakville.
-Their work centers on her everyday lived experiences often contemplating mental health and other related subjects such as intergenerational trauma.
-They graduated from Queen’s University with a BFA in 2019 and they work in a variety of mediums including printmaking, painting, and installation.
-They have showcased their work across Ontario in a number of galleries and private collections including the Isabel Bader Center for the Performing Arts.
+Kaitlyn Hollander is an emerging multidisciplinary artist based in Oakville who works in a variety of mediums including printmaking, painting, collage, and installation.
+Their work examines everyday things; they take a closer, playful look at the often overlooked yet essential ordinary subjects of our lives.
+Hence, their work has explored many topics including family dysfunction and mental health.
+They graduated from Queen’s University with a BFA in 2019 and have showcased their work across Ontario in a number of galleries and private collections including the Isabel Bader Center for the Performing Arts.

 >> See Curriculum Vitae (CV)